Educational and Clinical

 What medications, supplements, interventions are contraindicated with Mira?

 To ensure accurate results when using Mira for testing, it’s important to understand how the following medications and supplements may affect the data:.
 Other medications and supplements may also affect Mira data.
-Please refer to our detailed protoco
+If you'd like specific information a

 What other factors can affect Mira data?